cpanel/elevate/docs-website-src/content/_index.md

 layout: single
 ---

-# Welcome to the cPanel Elevate project.
+# Welcome to the cPanel Elevate Project.

 ## Goal

-The cPanel Elevate project provides a script to upgrade an existing `cPanel & WHM` CentOS 7 server installation to AlmaLinux 8.
+The cPanel Elevate Project provides a script to upgrade an existing `cPanel & WHM` CentOS 7 server installation to AlmaLinux 8.

 ## Introduction